Spotlight on Open Access

 5 surprising facts you may not know about Elsevier and open access

-You may be surprised to learn that Elsevier not only publishes open access, but that we are the 2nd largest open access publisher.
+You may be surprised to learn that Elsevier not only publishes open access, but that we are a leading open access publisher.

 Here we shine a light on the 5 things you may not have known about Elsevier and open access (OA).